Black Tea Benefits, Nutrition Facts and How to Prepare - Dr. Axe

 If you’re concerned you’re dehydrated, you can opt for decaffeinated black tea.
 A 2016 study showed that in 2- to 12-year-old patients with acute nonbacterial diarrhea, black tea tablets were not only effective, but also a safe and inexpensive way to help manage diarrhea not caused by bacteria.

-6. Holds Antibacterial Ability
+6. Holds antibacterial ability

-Black tea isn’t just a tasty beverage hot or cold — it also possesses potent antibacterial and antioxidant powers.
 Research has shown that its phenolic compounds as well as its tannins have the ability to inhibit some types of bacteria.
 In addition, the non-polymeric phenolic compounds are able to be absorbed by the gastrointestinal tract, making these bacteria-killing components of black tea orally active.

 The consumption of black tea with honey has also been proven to specifically kill H. pylori bacteria, which can prevent all kinds of unwanted symptoms of a H. pylori infection, including ulcers.

-7. Lowers Stress Hormones
+7. Lowers stress hormones

 This is definitely one of my favorite black tea benefits.
 While coffee is known for getting some people a little too energetic, tea has a reputation for being more of a balanced caffeine source and even a relaxation beverage that can work as a stress reliever in the body.